Data type conversion

 Data type conversion means changing a value from one data type to another.
 In Python, this is often called “casting.”
 You might need to do this when you want to use a value in a different way than it was originally stored.

-For example, when you use the input() function, Python always gives you a string (text), even if the user types a number.
+For example, when you use the input() function, Python always gives you a string (text), even if the user enters a number.
 If you want to use that number in a calculation, you need to convert it to an integer or a float.

 Example: